 1-502 was approved by WA state voters in the 2012 statewide elections.
-It is estimated that over the next five years, as much as \$349.3 million could be generated and deposited into the state's general fund which may be used for any governmental purpose as it is appropriated by the legislature.
+According to the Washington State Liquor and Cannabis Control Board Annual Report for Fiscal Year 2015, taxing cannabis brought in \$65 million dollars, the majority of which was deposited into the state's general fund which may be used for any governmental purpose as it is appropriated by the legislature.
+According to a weekly report from the same board, which was published on October 26 2016 reports that the current taxes that have come in for fiscal year 2016 are over \$185 million.
 We recommend establishing dedicated funding for higher education from this tax, specifically it could be used to support student services on campus that increase graduation rates.
 This would total \$3.3 million for statewide implementation, with \$1.2 million going specifically to WWU.
-Increased funding for support services was in the House Budget in the last session and had broad bipartisan support.